-- Digital Kimono: Maria is actually naked in the Japanese version.
+- Digital Kimono: Maria is naked in the Japanese version.
 This obviously wasn't the case in the American version.

-- Eternal Engine: Stages 5 and 6 are what's left of the vessel the Parasitis originally subsumed.
+- Eternal Engine: Stages 5 and 6 are what's left of the hospital vessel the Parasitis originally subsumed.
 In the Japanese, Parasitis constructed the machinery itself, within itself.

 - Evil Is Visceral: The game is full of this trope, being one long Womb Level.

-- Evolving Weapon: Collecting powerups adds upgrades to the protagonists laser gun and rocket launcher.
+- Evolving Weapon: Collecting power-ups adds upgrades to Nazal's laser gun and rocket launcher.

 - Eyes Do Not Belong There: Eyes are everywhere inside Parasitis.